Vladimir Karamazov: Theater

-In the National Theater "Ivan Vazov" Vladimir Karamazov performs also as Christian in ”Cyrano de Bergerac“ by Edmond Rostand and directed by Tedi Moskov (2010), as Joseph Pitt in ”Angels in America“ by Tony Kushner and directed by Desislava Shpatova (2010), as Khlestakov in ”The Government Inspector“ by Nikolai Gogol and directed by Marius Kurkinski (2011).
+In the National Theater "Ivan Vazov" Vladimir Karamazov performs also as Christian in "Cyrano de Bergerac" by Edmond Rostand and directed by Tedi Moskov (2010), as Joseph Pitt in "Angels in America" by Tony Kushner and directed by Desislava Shpatova (2010), as Khlestakov in "The Government Inspector" by Nikolai Gogol and directed by Marius Kurkinski (2011).

-Karamazov returns to Satirical Theater “Aleko Konstantinov" in 2012 in the role of Soap in ”Spinach and Chips“ by Zoltán Egressy and directed by Bogdan Petkanin.
+Karamazov returns to Satirical Theater "Aleko Konstantinov" in 2012 in the role of Soap in "Spinach and Chips" by Zoltán Egressy and directed by Bogdan Petkanin.

-After more than 10 years on stage playing in more than 25 theater plays and participations in television shows, films and TV series, in 2013 Karamazov together with his colleagues and best friends Zachary Baharov and Julian Vergov created the “Three Bears Entertainment“ production company, which first project is the play “Art” by Yasmina Reza, co-production with the Satirical Theater “Aleko Konstantinov".
-Since its premiere in April 2013 the play tours all over the country.
+After more than 10 years on stage playing in more than 25 theater plays and participations in television shows, films and TV series, in 2013, Karamazov together with his colleagues and best friends Zachary Baharov and Julian Vergov created the "Three Bears Entertainment" production company, which first project is the play "Art" by Yasmina Reza, co-production with the Satirical Theater "Aleko Konstantinov".
+Since its premiere in April 2013, the play tours all over the country.

-In 2014 and 2016 Vladimir Karamazov played The Scoundrel (Flynn) in "Tales for Symphonic Orchestra" by Fortissimo Familia in "Bulgaria" Hall, conductor Maxim Eshkenazy.
-In 2015 Karamazov participates in "Portrait of Tchaikovsky – Child of Glass" (as Tchaikovsky).
-In 2017 he participates in "The Carnival of the Animals" (as The African King) from the Fortissimo Familia program.
+In 2014 and 2016, Karamazov played The Scoundrel (Flynn) in "Tales for Symphonic Orchestra" by Fortissimo Familia in "Bulgaria" Hall, conductor Maxim Eshkenazy.
+In 2015, Karamazov participates in "Portrait of Tchaikovsky – Child of Glass" (as Tchaikovsky).
+In 2017, he participates in "The Carnival of the Animals" (as The African King) from the Fortissimo Familia program.

-In 2014 you can see Vladimir Karamazov in the National Theater "Ivan Vazov" as the teacher Ivan Garvanov in the play ”The Conspirators from Solun“, written by Georgi Danailov and directed by Stoyan Radev.
+In 2014, you can see Vladimir Karamazov in the National Theater "Ivan Vazov" as the teacher Ivan Garvanov in the play "The Conspirators from Solun", written by Georgi Danailov and directed by Stoyan Radev.

-In 2015 Vladimir Karamazov returns to Satirical Theater “Aleko Konstantinov" with a production of his company Three Bears Entertainment of the play ”Dakota“, written by Jordi Galceran and directed by Vladimir Penev.
+In 2015, Karamazov returns to Satirical Theater "Aleko Konstantinov" with a production of his company Three Bears Entertainment of the play "Dakota", written by Jordi Galceran and directed by Vladimir Penev.
 He is the Hospital Attendant, the Policeman, the Crippled Soldier.

-In 2016 Karamazov plays the character of Alain Reille in ”God of Carnage“, written by Yasmina Reza and directed by Anton Ugrinov in the National Theater "Ivan Vazov".
+In 2016, Karamazov plays the character of Alain Reille in "God of Carnage", written by Yasmina Reza and directed by Anton Ugrinov in the National Theater "Ivan Vazov".

-In 2017 Vladimir Karamazov plays the character of Andrei in ”Delhi Dance“, written by Ivan Vyrypaev and directed by Galin Stoev in the National Theater "Ivan Vazov".
+In 2017, Karamazov plays the character of Andrei in "Delhi Dance", written by Ivan Vyrypaev and directed by Galin Stoev in the National Theater "Ivan Vazov".

-In 2018 Vladimir Karamazov plays the character of Shalimov in ”Neo-Summerfolk“, written by Maxim Gorky and directed by Ivan Panteleev in the National Theater "Ivan Vazov".
+In 2018, Vladimir Karamazov plays the character of Shalimov in "Neo-Summerfolk", written by Maxim Gorky and directed by Ivan Panteleev in the National Theater "Ivan Vazov".